aidl-upc-2024-clothes-extractor/clothes-extractor/README.md

 ## Data Augmentation

 In our project, we increase our dataset with a few clever tweaks to each image.
-We have support to randomly adjust the colors to simulate different lighting conditions and appearances; spin the image a random angle, which helps the model to recognize objects no matter how they\'reoriented; flip images horizontally at random, allowing our model to learn from a mirror view without needing extra data; and we also support zooming in on random parts of the image, which trains our model to identify features regardless of their size or position in the frame.
+We have support to randomly adjust the colors to simulate different lighting conditions and appearances; spin the image a random angle, which helps the model to recognize objects no matter how they are eoriented; flip images horizontally at random, allowing our model to learn from a mirror view without needing extra data; and we also support zooming in on random parts of the image, which trains our model to identify features regardless of their size or position in the frame.
 These tricks give us a lot more variety in our training data, helping our system to be more robust and accurate.

 # Method & Architecture